python-rope/rope/README.txt

 Basic dynamic type inference was added in this release.
 Though it is not quite efficient and it just uses a basic algorithm, it can be used for small programs.
 DTI gets its needed information from running modules(``C-F11``).
-You open the module to run ( probably your test suite), then use ``C-F11``.
-Since as the program is running rope gathers type information, the program runs slower.
+You open the module to run (probably your test suite), then use ``C-F11``.
+Since as the program runs rope gathers type information, the program runs slower.
 Right now rope doesn't have a good interface for running programs.
 It just prints the output to the terminal and does not get inputs.
 This will be enhanced probably for the next release.

-After the program is run, you can get better attribute completions and rename attribute refactoring performs much better.
+After the program is run, you can get better code assists and rename attribute refactoring performs much better.

 Getting Started